What Is Professional Services in SaaS?

 A mature SaaS business typically offers both.

-10. Pros and Cons of Running a Services Arm
+Pros and Cons of Running a Services Arm

 The key is to use services as a tool—not a crutch.
 Done well, it becomes a moat.

-11. Strategic Role in Customer Success and Expansion
+Strategic Role in Customer Success and Expansion

 Professional services are not just about getting customers “set up.”
-They’re about setting them up for success—on your platform and with your brand.
+They’re about setting them up for success… on your platform and with your brand.

-When done well, they: – Help identify ideal customer profiles – Surface new upsell opportunities – Train champions who drive internal adoption – Serve as a consultative layer that makes your SaaS platform indispensable
+When done well, they can help identify ideal customer profiles.
+In addition, they will surface new upsell opportunities and train champions who drive internal adoption.
+They also serve as a consultative layer that makes your SaaS platform indispensable.
+Ultimately, your services team is your frontline for creating high LTV customers.

-12. Investor and Valuation Considerations
+Investor and Valuation Considerations

 …then smart investors will value the outcome, not the margin.
 In fact, SaaS businesses with strong services often command higher enterprise value because they win and keep more complex, high-value customers.
+Investors can value a company with services revenue very highly if offering services significantly improves other key performance metrics.
+For example, a 5% drop in gross margin to get 125% NRR instead of 95% NRR would be a “no brainer” decision that an investor would favor.

 For a perspective on how investors view these dynamics, Deloitte’s research on the future of software services offers useful benchmarks.